Estuary

 Businesses rely on different platforms for payment processing to facilitate seamless transactions and provide customers with varied payment options.
 However, understanding and analyzing payment-related information obtained from the different payment processing platforms will not only provide insights into your customers but also support a comprehensive analysis of your business performance.

 Stripe is one of the leading payment processing platforms that can handle anything from one-time transactions to subscription billing.
-By moving data from Stripe to BigQuery, you can uncover the true potential of your payment data.
-Through seamlessly integrating these two platforms, you can gain a real-time view of your finances.
+Moving data from Stripe to BigQuery can uncover the true potential of your payment data by seamlessly integrating these two platforms, allowing you to gain a real-time view of your finances.

 What is Stripe?